hpluska/APCompSciPrinciples/COVID/Weeks67/README.md

 ## Introduction

 Over the next few weeks you should be wrapping up your Create Task.
-Although itsn't due to College Board until May 26, **if you would like your Create Task to count towards your semester 2 grade, you must submit your portfolio by May 22 to College Board.**  In this lesson I will provide you some resources on wrapping up your Create Task and submitting your porfolio.
+Although it itsn't due to College Board until May 26, **if you would like your Create Task to count towards your semester 2 grade, you must submit your portfolio by May 22 to College Board.**  In this lesson I will provide you some resources on wrapping up your Create Task and submitting your porfolio.

 ## Your Tasks